 - 4.5 The current Long Term debt position reflects the policy of internally financing capital expenditure from cash balances which, at some stage, will have to be reversed.
-Furthermore, the forecasts for 31 March 2017 and subsequent years and the Prudential Indicators relating to external debt are based on an assumption that the annual capital borrowing requirements for the years 2016/17 to 2019/20 being taken externally each year.
+Furthermore, the forecasts for 31 March 2017 and subsequent years and the Prudential Indicators relating to external debt are based on an assumption that the annual capital borrowing requirements for the years 2017/18 to 2020/21 being taken externally each year.
 Consideration will be given, however, to delaying external borrowing throughout this period and funding annual borrowing requirements from revenue cash balances (i.e. running down investments).
-This has the potential for achieving short term revenue savings and also has the benefit of reducing investment exposure to credit risk. - 4.6 The revenue cost of servicing the debt which impacts directly on the Revenue Budget / Medium Term Financial Strategy will be about £26.6m in 2017/18; this consists of interest payments of £13.2m and a revenue provision for debt repayment of £13.4m. - 4.7 The debt outstanding levels of the County Council based on the current Capital Plan.
-This assumes that the Government continues to fund future capital approvals through grants rather than the previous mix of grant and supported borrowing approvals.
-These debt levels could be reduced further by:- - (a) curtailing fresh capital investment and removing/reducing Capital Plan provisions that remain funded from external prudential borrowing; - (b) significantly increasing the Revenue Budget/MTFS provision for debt repayment above the agreed Prudential policy (about 4% of debt) that is currently made; - (c) removing Capital Plan schemes funded by capital receipts and using those receipts, together with future additional receipts and the current corporate capital pot, for debt repayment, rather than new capital investment; - (d) funding total annual borrowing requirements from internal cash balances and running down investments, and - (e) external debt could also be prematurely repaid from internal cash balances and also running down investments.
+This has the potential for achieving short term revenue savings and also has the benefit of reducing investment exposure to credit risk. - 4.6 The revenue cost of servicing the debt which impacts directly on the Revenue Budget / Medium Term Financial Strategy will be about £22.8m in 2018/19; this consists of interest payments of £10.7m and a revenue provision for debt repayment of £12.1m. - 4.7 The debt outstanding levels of the County Council are based on the current Capital Plan.
+Debt levels could be reduced further by:- - (a) curtailing fresh capital investment and removing/reducing Capital Plan provisions that remain funded from external prudential borrowing; - (b) significantly increasing the Revenue Budget/MTFS provision for debt repayment above the agreed Prudential policy (about 4% of debt) that is currently made; - (c) removing Capital Plan schemes funded by capital receipts and using those receipts, together with future additional receipts and the current corporate capital pot, for debt repayment, rather than new capital investment; - (d) funding total annual borrowing requirements from internal cash balances and running down investments, and - (e) external debt could also be prematurely repaid from internal cash balances and also running down investments.